CityofToronto/bdit_data-sources/gis/text_to_centreline/README.md

 The folder named `posted_speed_limit_update` includes past work on transforming bylaws into centreline segments, including python code to transform the xml bylaws on Open Data into Postgresql to process.
 More on that can be found at this [README](posted_speed_limit_update/README.md).

+- If you want to find out where the final speed limit layer is, the materialized view is `gis.bylaws_speed_limit_layer` if expressway speed limit is not your concern or the table is `gis.bylaws_speed_limit_layer_hwy` if you want the right speed limit on the expressways.
+See [this section on How to Create the Speed Limit Layer from Bylaws](#how-to-create-the-speed-limit-layer-from-bylaws) if you would like to know how those speed limit layers are produced.
+Note the limitation that the speed limits on ramps are assumed to be the same as the expressways.

+- If you want to find out how well this process works, go to the section on [How Well Does This Work](#how-well-does-this-work).
+That section has a table showing the percentage of bylaws matched as well as the different case types of bylaws.
+Steps to measure the success rates are also documented in that section.

+- If you just want to find out where the bylaws fail, go to the section on [Where did the Bylaws Fail](#where-did-the-bylaws-fail).
+This section has a table showing at which stage the bylaws fail and the reasons behind that.
+The [Outstanding Work](#outstanding-work) section outlines the issues that are not resolved yet and their possible solution.

 ## Usage

 ### Inputs